otrv4/otrv4/architecture-decisions/002-key-management.md

 ### Consequences

-This heavily changes how data is exchanged as compared with previous versions.
+These decisions change how data is exchanged in comparison with previous OTR versions.

-We achieve improved forward secrecy, but key management and ratcheting processes become somewhat complex because of the many types of keys involved.

-As a consequence of allowing an out-of-order network model, message keys should be stored.
-This also changes how fragmentation of data messages work.
+The usage of the Double Ratchet algorithm improves forward secrecy, but key management and ratcheting processes become somewhat complex.
+As a consequence of allowing an out-of-order network model, message keys should be stored, which changes how fragmentation of data messages work in comparison to previous OTR versions.

 ### References